Slump in Indian corporate earnings set to continue

 The collective net profit of 80 Indian companies, each with a market value of more than $100 million, fell 8 percent in the April-June quarter, year-on-year, according to Thomson Reuters data.

-And the decline is expected to continue in the current quarter that runs to the end of September: analysts forecast net profit will fall 6 percent at these firms, which include mobile carrier Bharti Airtel, IT services exporter Infosys , and Tata Motors, according to the data.
+And the decline is expected to continue in the current quarter that runs to the end of September: analysts forecast net profit will fall 6 percent at these firms, which include mobile carrier Bharti Airtel (BRTI.NS), IT services exporter Infosys (INFY.NS), and Tata Motors (TAMO.NS), according to the data.

 Corporate India is expected to have to wait until the following quarter to see a pick-up - analysts forecast earnings will rise 8 percent in the three months to December, ending four quarters of falling profits.